yracine/device-type.myecobee/smartapps/ecobeeRemoteSensor.md

 <b>b) Create a new Smartapp, click on new Smartapp on the right</b>

-<b>c) From there, use the "From code" tab, and copy & paste it from the source file</b>
+<b>c) From there, use the "From code" tab, and copy & paste it from the source file in the zip</b>

 <b>d) Click "Save" & Publish (upper right)"</b>
 # 3) Prior to calling ecobeeRemoteSensorInit, you need to create My Remote Sensor device handler in your IDE: